 Pigmentation is the coloring of a person’s skin.
 When you’re healthy, your skin color will look normal.
 If you’re ill or injured, your skin may change color, becoming darker (hyperpigmentation) or lighter (hypopigmentation).

-There are several types of hyperpigmentation, the common ones being melasma, sunspots, and post-inflammatory hyperpigmentation.
+There are several types of hyperpigmentation, and there causes (Pigmentation) the common ones being melasma, sunspots, and post-inflammatory hyperpigmentation.
 Here are most common causes of pigmentation.

 Melasma.
 Melasma is believed to be caused by hormonal changes and may develop during pregnancy.
 It can appear on any area of the body, but they appear most commonly on the stomach and face.